Furnace Repair Checklist

 - Ensure the switch is set to “heat” instead of “off” or “cool.”

 - Ensure the program is showing the appropriate day and time and is programmed to “run.”
 If you’re having problems turning off the schedule, regulate the temperature by using the up/down arrows and holding the “hold” button.
-This will force the heating to start if thermostat settings are a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.